m-c-hill/boardgame-tracker/README.md

 The API is currently hosted on [Heroku](https://www.heroku.com/) and can be accessed here: https://board--game--tracker.herokuapp.com/api

-As discussed above, many of the API endpoints must be authorized using a JWT.
+As discussed above, many of the API endpoints must be authorized by checking for a particular permission in the claims of the user's JWT.
 Two dummy user accounts have been set up to allow users to generate JWTs with different permissions associated with them:

 ```
 Admin